dailystudio/tensorflow-lite-examples-android/tensorflow-litex/README.md

 val result = (defaultModel as?
 DigitClassifier)?.classify(inferenceBitmap)
 ```

-Or, sometimes, in a bit more complicated case, you might need more than one models.
+Or, sometimes, in a bit more complicated case, you might need more than one model.
 You can access them by get it from **liteModels**, which is a protected member of LiteUseCase,

 ```kotlin
 val result = (liteModels?.get(1) as?
 OCRRecognitionModel)?.recognizeTexts(